xyjiang970/covid_dashboard/README.md

 I will be looking at the breakdown of Covid-19 cases and vaccinations with a foucs on NYC, and then from a national level (top states).

-Hopefully, one day I can update this with an "EDIT" when the above repos stop updating their data because Covid has stopped.
-But we are not there yet.
+Hopefully, one day I can update this README with an "EDIT" when the above repos stop updating their data because Covid has stopped.
+We are not there yet.
 Wear your masks.